2025 L&D Budgets – 5 ways to get your C-suite onboard

 3. Speak the language of your organisation.

 Let's acknowledge that L&D can be a bit of a nebulous concept to those who aren't directly involved in it!
-A wide range of activities, from face-to-face training sessions, digital learning to coaching and mentoring programmes means it's not always easy for others to understand exactly what we do!
+A wide range of activities, from face-to-face training sessions and digital learning, to coaching and mentoring programmes means it's not always easy for others to understand exactly what we do.

-Explain how we help employees perform better in their role, and what that means for measurable outcomes like productivity, sales or retention.
+Explain how we help employees perform better in their roles and what that means for measurable outcomes like productivity, sales or retention.

 If you're supporting the overall vision and mission of the company, you need to be able to explain and evidence how.